-The sunscreen does its’ job as a 4 in 1 multi-tasking BB cream for moisturizing, sun protection, age-defying and light coverage.
-It’s exactly like tinted moisturizer infused by organic plant oils of coconut, jojoba and sunflower.
+The sunscreen does its’ job as a 4-in-1 multi-tasking BB cream for moisturizing, sun protection, age-defying and light coverage.
+It’s exactly like a tinted moisturizer infused with organic plant oils of coconut, jojoba and sunflower.

 Moreover, the product provides a physical blocker rather than chemical filters to ensure absolute safety for sensitive skin.
 It majorly contains zinc oxide, which occupies 20% as the active ingredient to defend skin from destructive UV rays.
 It’s really good that you’re utilizing physical or mineral sunscreens for your skin’s sake.